-In order to graduate from an Online undergraduate program at Grace Christian University, the student must complete the following general education requirements:
+In order to graduate from an Online undergraduate program at Grace Christian University, the student must complete the following requirements:

 - Earn a minimum of 60 credits for an Associate of Arts Degree (AA) and 120 credits for a Bachelor of Science Degree (BS).
-Overall credit requirements may vary. - Earn a minimum of 25% of the required program from Grace Christian University (15 credits for AA, 30 credits for BS) - Earn a minimum cumulative grade point average of 2.0 - Complete the required Arts and Sciences Core - AA Degree: 24 credit hours - BS Degree: 30 credit hours - Complete the required Bible and Theology Core (BTC) - AA Degree: 12 credit hours - BS Degree Completion: 18 credit hours - BS Degree: 30 credit hours - All transfer work (including non-traditional and credit by exam) must have been earned prior to the start of the student's last semester at Grace - Official college transcripts must be received in order for transfer work to be posted on the student's academic record - All required coursework for the selected degree program must be completed satisfactorily: - Complete each AA Emphasis requirement (if declared) and BS Major requirement with a grade of C- or higher - Earn a minimum of 36 upper division credits for BS degrees - Complete the specified number of credits for each BS major in residence at Grace Christian University
+Overall credit requirements may vary. - Earn a minimum of 25% of the required program in residence at Grace Christian University (15 credits for AA, 30 credits for BS) - Earn a minimum cumulative grade point average of 2.0 - Complete the required Arts and Sciences Core - AA Degree: 24 credit hours - BS Degree: 30 credit hours - Complete the required Bible and Theology Core (BTC) - AA Degree: 12 credit hours - BS Degree Completion: 18 credit hours - BS Degree: 30 credit hours - All transfer work (including non-traditional and credit by exam) must have been earned prior to the start of the student's last semester at Grace unless part of a dual-degree program or pre-approved by the Provost or designee - Official college transcripts must be received in order for transfer work to be posted on the student's academic record - All required coursework for the selected degree program must be completed satisfactorily: - Complete each AA Emphasis requirement (if declared), BS Major, Minor and Concentration requirement with a grade of C- or higher - Earn a minimum of 36 upper division credits for a BS degree - Complete the specified number of credits for each BS major in residence at Grace Christian University